Tax break: Forms of tax breaks

-Problematic of tax breaks
+Implications of tax breaks

 Government should consider all potential pros and cons in advance of adopting a new tax break.
-The effective use of tax relief should be a consideration whether it is a long-term or short-term alter.
+The effective use of tax relief should be a consideration whether it is a long-term or short-term change.
 Some tax breaks, such as the immediate abolition of the tax during a natural disaster, are short-term.
 At the moment, the affected parts of the country may be very effective, but they are not designed for long-term assistance.
 On the contrary, other tax reliefs are created with the aim of supporting economic growth or greater equality in the population in the long run.
 For making the right decisions government should consider current situations in the local and global economy to prevent potential losses.
 Important is also to promote and medialize new tax breaks, that enough citizens will know about them.
 Hence when this aspect would be underestimated result as it was predicted in advance will change.
 This example will reveal one case of potential inequality after announcing a new tax break.
 The government in state X adopts a new tax break, which dedicates 1% from the purchase of a new electric car.
 By a computing citizen of state A, which purchase an electric car for 200, 000 $ and with a new tax break he would save 2000 $.
 On the other hand, citizen B of state X bought the car for 20,000 $.
 That prevents him from 200 $.
 By percental this amount equals, but in total effect, it promotes richer citizens more.
 As it appears economically stronger subjects will be ultimately more beneficially impacted by the new tax breaks.
-This problem incorporates Horizontal inequality and Vertical inequality.
+This problem incorporates horizontal inequality and vertical inequality.
 Horizontal inequalities occur between groups with different identities by paying taxes.
 Vertical, which favor economically stronger or weaker population fragments.